rfomin/elfbsp/INSTALL.md

 ===============

 The AJBSP code is fairly portable C++, and does not depend on any third-party libraries.
+It requires at least C++11.
-Both GNU g++ and clang++ have been tested and are known to work.
+Both GNU g++ and clang++ are known to work.

 Building should be fairly straight-forward on any Unix-like system, such as Linux, the BSDs, and even MacOS X.  Fairly